 NTC FTTH Speed Test

 It is one of the most important aspects of the review that everybody wants to know.
-I performed a lot of speed tests with the Nepal Telecom FTTH service.
+I performed a lot of speed tests with the Nepal Telecom FTTH service to find out the NTC Fiber net speed.
 I carried out the speed tests on different devices, modes, services, and different times.
 This means the speed test results of my review include tests using WiFi and LAN.
 It is very important to check both modes because we have seen discrepancies in speed in the two modes.
 Usually, LAN provides better results than WLAN or WiFi.

 I have also tested the service at different times such as morning, day and night because it gives a good idea of the speed of service at peak and off-hours.
 There are also speed tests on normal downloads, video streaming, and P2P.
 I have also included few speed test results from the older ADSL service as well.
 All of these should provide a good idea about the new service.
 All the speed test results given below are for a 15 Mbps connection from Nepal Telecom for FTTH service.